Io (programming language)

 Io is a pure object-oriented programming language inspired by Smalltalk, Self, Lua, Lisp, Act1, and NewtonScript.
-Io has a prototype-based object model similar to the ones in Self and NewtonScript, eliminating the distinction between instance and class.
+Io has a prototype-based object model similar to those in Self and NewtonScript, eliminating the distinction between instance and class.
 Like Smalltalk, everything is an object and it uses dynamic typing.
 Like Lisp, programs are just data trees.
 Io uses actors for concurrency.

 Remarkable features of Io are its minimal size and openness to using external code resources.
 Io is executed by a small, portable virtual machine.

 History

 The language was created by Steve Dekorte in 2002, after trying to help a friend, Dru Nelson, with his language, Cel.
-He found out that he really didn't know much about how languages worked, and set out to write a tiny language to understand the problems better.
+He learned that he really didn't know much about how languages worked, and set out to write a tiny language to understand the problems better.

 Philosophy

 Io's goal is to explore conceptual unification and dynamic languages, so the tradeoffs tend to favor simplicity and flexibility over performance.